What if you could show up for your very first day of hospital orientation as a new grad...

 - Less than 50% of the course has been completed

-You can check out the course and if it’s not translating to a deeper understanding of cardiac nursing, a smoother orientation process, and less stress - I will absolutely give you your money back.
+You can check out the course and if it’s not translating to a smoother orientation process, and less stress - I will absolutely give you your money back.

 All you need to do is send one email (listed in the course) and that’s it.
 No phone call.
 No awkward conversation requiring you to explain anything.
 No questions asked.
 One email.